 An estimated 5.7 million hectares of land in the United States have been taken out of agricultural production or have experienced reduced crop yields because of soil salinity.
 Agricultural engineers continue to develop solutions to the problems of soil salinity, as we try to improve our re-use and recycle of limited water supplies.

-This blog was written from a paper published in the Journal of Environmental Quality “Saline Soils and the Agricultural Failure of a Prehistoric Population,” by Henry L. Short, doi:10.2134/jeq2019.01.0015
+This blog was written by Susan V. Fisk, from a paper published in the Journal of Environmental Quality “Saline Soils and the Agricultural Failure of a Prehistoric Population,” by Henry L. Short, doi:10.2134/jeq2019.01.0015